• Skip to primary navigation

 Remove from the oven and allow to cool before eating.

 These turnovers are best eaten fresh, but you can store them in a covered container in the refrigerator for up to three days.
-After that the pastry turns soggy and unappealing.
+After that, the pastry turns soggy and unappealing.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Tips and FAQ

 Yes, you can freeze them once they have been assembled.
 Just place the baking tray of unbaked turnovers into the freezer and freeze until they are solid.
-Transfer them to a plastic box or bag and freeze for up to three months.
+Transfer them to a plastic box or bag and freeze them for up to three months.

 Bake from frozen, but add another 2 to 3 minutes onto the time.